w5xd/WriteLogWizards/README.md

 <code><b>Projects/</b></code><br/>
 Is not part of this repo, but <i>is</i> in .gitignore.
 It is where you should have the VS File/New-project wizard place any newly created WL module development projects.

-<code><b>WL11ModuleWizard/</b></code><br/>
-contains the source of the VS2008 module create wizard.
-Do <i>not</i> open any vcproj/sln/vcxproj here or in any of the next three Wizard source code folders with Visual Studio unless your intent is to upgrade the wizard itself
-(as opposed to develop a WriteLog contest module.)
-The source in this repo is sufficient to use the wizards as-is.

-<code><b>WL11ProjectWizard/</b></code><br/>
-contains the source of the VS2008 project create wizard.

 <code><b>WL12ModuleWizard/</b></code><br/>
 contains the source of the VS2013 module create wizard.